 Audits play an important role in maintaining the integrity of Australia’s regulated waste export system.
 They provide effective oversight with clear and transparent objectives.
 Compliance audits are being regularly undertaken as part of the compliance audit program.

 We will randomly select regulated waste exports and exporters for audit to ensure they are complying with the Act and rules.

 If non-compliance is identified during an audit you may be required to undertake corrective action.
 You may also be subject to additional audits.
-Where the non-compliance is serious your export licence may be suspended or revoked
+Where the non-compliance is serious your export licence may be suspended or revoked.

 What we audit